echamudi/heyhoy/README.md

         | IDENTIFIER
 ```

-> Yes, currently this language currently only support multiplication and addition on integer.
+> Yes, currently this language currently only supports multiplication and addition on integer.
 > Might be expanded further sometime...

 # License